openwisp/netjsonconfig/docs/source/backends/openwrt.rst

     /etc/config/network

-The configuration archive can then be written to disk, served via HTTP or uploaded directly on the OpenWRT router where it can be finally "restored" with ``sysupgrade``:
+The configuration archive can then be written to disk, served via HTTP or uploaded directly on the OpenWrt router where it can be finally "restored" with ``sysupgrade``:

 ::